mit-pdos/6.826-2017-labs/README.md

 The `remap-nbd` server won't exit since it continually accepts new connections, but you can send an interrupt signal with `Ctrl-C`.

+## Lab 3: Atomic Pair

+In this lab, you'll implement a simple API and prove that it is atomic with respect to crashes.

+Your job is to implement `get` and `put` for a pair of blocks such that `put` is atomic even if the computer crashes.
+The implementation uses a regular disk with atomic single-block writes; you'll have two copies of the data and swap between them by writing a pointer.

+## Lab 4: Replicated Disk

+In this lab, you'll prove a disk replication system correct.
+The API we provide you gives access to disks and allows one (but not both) to fail at any time.
+On top of these disks, you'll support a straightforward one-disk API without failures.
+The disk replication should work even if the computer crashes, though for this lab you'll need a recovery procedure to make this work out.

+This lab introduces two big ideas:
+* Concurrency.
+The replicated disk needs to handle one of the two disks failing at any time, which is a form of concurrency.
+* Recovery.
+In lab 3, the implementation was atomic on its own.
+The replicated disk has the right behavior under crashes only after running a recovery procedure to fix up discrepancies that can be caused by crashes at inopportune moments.

 ## Notes

 Please do not post your solutions publicly.
 We plan to use this material for